Lartsch/tpmsealer/README.md

 GENERAL NOTES:
 - Must be run in the TPM simulator environment.
 - There must already be a parent handler.
-If none is specified,default 80000000 will be used.
+If none is specified, default 80000000 will be used.

 NOTES FOR PCR LIST MODE:
 - The provided indexes will be read on execution without changes values